truecharts/public/docs/common/values/environment_variable.md

   - name: ✅
   - value: ✅

+Can be defined in:

+- `.Values`.envList
+- `.Values.additionalContainers`.envList
+- `.Values.initContainers`.envList
+- `.Values.installContainers`.envList
+- `.Values.upgradeContainers`.envList
+- `.Values.systemContainers`.envList
+- `.Values.jobs.[job-name].podSpec.containers.[container-name]`.envList

+---

-`envList` key is mainly designed to be used in the SCALE GUI.
+Mainly designed to be used in the SCALE GUI.
 So users can pass additional environment variables.

 Examples: